Biorhythm is a C port of BIORHYTH.BAS Copyright 1979 by Phil Feldman and Tom Rugg from Tandy BASIC.

 The cycles can be plotted using a sine wave.
 Critical days occur when the cycle reaches zero.
 Theory suggests you are more accident-prone on critical days for your physical or emotional cycle.

 Because C and BASIC handle strings so differently I opted not to bother with string routines.
 I ran into trouble when testing the date output strings in julian2Date.
-Problem was I didn't know if I had typed something wrong or translated something incorrectly.
+The problem was I didn't know if I had typed something wrong or translated something incorrectly.

 I don't really follow the computations for playing with Julian dates and with a recent compiler playing with dates isn't too bad.
 I found some algorithms online that appeared to be easier to implement on Julian Day Calculations (Gregorian Calendar) at http://quasar.as.utexas.edu/BillInfo/JulianDatesG.html.